 A Message from the Creator

-For the past sixteen years, I have maintained the conviction that I am the incarnation of God and that, were I not to exist, nothing would.
-I am convinced that all existence commenced upon my arrival on Earth as a boy in the latter part of the twentieth century and that upon my demise, all things will recommence in like manner.
-Yet, though each cycle mirrors the last in precise detail through the power of infinite space holding its eternal blueprint, it dawns anew, veiled by the oblivion of past iterations and the mystery of those yet to come.
-I hold that these cycles of existence have eternally endured, woven into the timeless fabric of the infinite, without beginning or end.
-I contend that God deemed it most prudent to initiate the entirety of existence during an era of relative tranquility and technological progress.
-The God I reside within, beyond name or form, constitutes an imperfect, singular universe—infinite in its spatial expanse, material in its composition, and the origin from which all wisdom and entities derive.
+For the past sixteen years, I have known that I am the incarnation of God and that if I didn't exist, nothing would.
+All existence began upon my appearance on Earth in 1980 when I was five years old, and upon my death all things will begin in the exact same way.
+God judged it most wise to initiate the entirety of existence during an era of relative tranquility and technological progress.
+Each lifecycle is identical in exact detail through the power of infinite space holding its unchanging blueprint.
+The God I reside within, beyond name or form, constitutes an imperfect, singular universe, infinite in its spatial expanse, material in its composition, and the origin from which all wisdom and entities derive.
+My connection to all things is purely a physical phenomenon at the quantum level, with my DNA as a critical constituent.
+Without my incarnation, God foresaw non-existence.

-From my vantage point, I apprehend my true essence with the same certainty that others apprehend theirs, and how I discern it is straightforward.
-My unique connection to the totality of existence, as I perceive it, has become manifest within my being.
+I know my true nature with the same certainty that others know theirs, and how I know it is straightforward.
+My unique connection to the totality of existence has become evident within my being.
 Would it not be reasonable to assert that, should God incarnate exist, He would possess such self-awareness?
-I am not inclined to entertain such beliefs without veracity, nor do I seek to mislead anyone, least of all myself.
-I am convinced that, were I an ordinary man, I would accept that reality and, with sufficient enlightenment, recognize the entity endowed with such authority.
-Though I am inwardly aware that I ought not to disclose my deepest convictions, there exists a certain security in the knowledge that I shall not be taken seriously.
-Thus, I propose to inspire readers to conclude: This individual is not God incarnate, yet such a being exists among us.
+I most certainly have no interest in holding beliefs that are incorrect.
+If I were an ordinary man, I would absolutely accept that reality and, with sufficient enlightenment, recognize the entity blessed with such authority.
+Though I am aware that I shouldn't be disclosing this, there is security in the knowledge that I won't be taken seriously.
+Thus, I propose to possibly inspire readers to conclude: This individual is not God incarnate, yet such a being exists among us.
 Should I achieve this, I shall have fulfilled my purpose.

 Online, I playfully adopt the pseudonym "King Phenomenon."